TimyAnimations/timyaddons/README.md

 ## Changelog
+### 0.14.2
+- Fixed a bug with the setting the waypoint to your position when you warp.
+- Added checks to ignore particles that cause the trajectory of the spade to deviate extremely.
+This improves the behavior when the particles from the spade go through the crop generators near the barn, it may still affect the accuracy of the guess but it will no longer cause the guess to spaz out.
+- Spade pitch distance now adjusts for the difference between the particle location and the sound location, this helps for longer paths where the sound is no longer considered but the particles are still going.
+- Improved dug burrow detection by having the last grass block that was clicked stored in memory as a fallback for when you are no longer looking at a grass block during the burrow dug message.
+- Changed "Announce Minos Inquisitors" from a switch to a selector, with the options "Off", "All Chat", "Party Chat", and "Co-op Chat".
+- Announce Minos Inquisitor will now use the coordinates of the burrow that was dug.

 ### 0.14.1
 - Added version to `metadata.json`.
 - Replaced the placeholder version "(1.0.0)" in the main setting's title with the actual version.